-Gotta love aphorisms like, “An apple a day keeps the Doctor away.”
+Gotta love aphorisms like, “An Aphorism A Day Keeps The Doc Away.”
 Reach for some other red ones too, as research shows that incorporating tomatoes and cranberries keep the doctor away, too.
 By adding these three red, round (think of your heart) fruits into your daily diet, you can reduce your risk of heart disease by as much as 40 percent.
 TRUTH!
 A diet can have a tremendous impact on our heart health — and should be the first line of defense when treating high cholesterol or high blood pressure, two of the biggest risk factors for heart disease which effects 1 out of every 3 Americans!

 An apple a day can reduce the bad cholesterol (LDL) by as much as 40 percent, according to a new, small Ohio State University study.
 Want more proof?An Iowa Women’s Health Study, which tracked more than 34,000 postmenopausal women for 18 years, found a link between apple eating and a lowered risk of dying from heart disease.
 There’s GREAT reason to pick-up a bucket of apples at your local farmers market or supermarket.
 Opt of the ORGANIC variety, as you don’t want to eat good food then add pesticides and herbicides into your system.
 Also note, eating the fruit rather than drink juice packs on the health benefits!!
 The peels house the most fiber and antioxidants.